Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Fabaceae-Papilionoideae >>> Marina parryi

 UNARMED

-LEAVES: Pinately compound leaves with an odd number of 5 to 13 leaflets.
+LEAVES: Pinnately compound leaves with an odd number of 5 to 13 leaflets.

 FRUIT: small single seeded pod.

 RANGE: This is a very common plant is found in southwestern Arizona and Sonora.
-It is so small an thin however that it requires sometimes carefull searching best done in mid to late spring.
+Because it is so small an slender it usually requires careful searching, best done in mid to late spring.

 Fabaceae -- Bean Family